 Founded in 2012 the Diversity of the Indo-Pacific Network (DIPnet) was created to advance biodiversity research in the Indo-Pacific.
 Our primary aims are to promote collaboration, build capacity, and advocate for best practices in conducting biodiversity research in the Indo-Pacific.
-Our first project was to aggregate genetic data from the mitochondrial genomes of marine species of the Indo-Pacific into an free and openly accessible searchable database, which eventually became the first use case and first entry into the Genomics Observatories Metadatabase (GeOME).
-Going forward, we are looking for ways to promote collaboration an dialogue between the diverse peoples, governments and researchers in the Indo-Pacific.
+Our first project was to aggregate genetic data from the mitochondrial genomes of marine species of the Indo-Pacific into an free and openly accessible searchable database, which eventually became the first use case and first entry into the Genomics Observatories Metadatabase (GEOME).
+Going forward, we are looking for ways to promote collaboration and dialogue between the diverse peoples, governments and researchers in the Indo-Pacific.

 Figure created by Elizabeth Sbrocco and Libby Liggins